PRIVACY POLICY FOR CONTRIBUTORS

 Please be assured that we will not otherwise share your information further, unless:

-· we are required to do so by law, for example by a court order or for the purposes of prevention of fraud or other crime
+- we are required to do so by law, for example by a court order or for the purposes of prevention of fraud or other crime

-· we are asked to by competent regulatory, prosecuting and other governmental agencies, or litigation counterparties, in any country or territory; or
+- we are asked to by competent regulatory, prosecuting and other governmental agencies, or litigation counterparties, in any country or territory; or

-Sending your personal information internationally
+Sending your personal data internationally

 We may transfer your personal data to other members of our group, and to third party service providers outside of the UK, to countries which do not have similarly strict data protection and privacy laws.